FrancesReagan/movie-finder-api/README.md

  Debugging: I learned the importance of systematic debugging when I ran into issues (especially with the environment variables  not loading).
 I added console.log statements and trying to remember
             to test one piece at a time---is the best practice to figure out early what is going on if there is an issue.
 I did not do this consistently--but I will in the future.

-  External API integration: I learned how to work with external APIs.
-I set up the movieClient with axios to automatically include the API key --that is a cool thing:).

   _Challenges faced:_
   Environment variables: this was my biggest challenge.
 My `.env` file was not being read properly---the API key was coming through as undefined.
 The issue--formatting and placement in the `.env` file are crucial.
-I deleted the .env file as even though it was in my .gitignore file it was still pushed to git hub--so I deleted it from this project.
+I made sure this solution worked--then as a security measuer I deleted the .env file as even though it was in my .gitignore file it was still pushed to git hub--so I deleted it from this project.

 _Learning moments_: understanding modularity and how awesome it is---the why the movieClient functionality was separated form the controllers---as having one place to configure how I talk to the
  OMDb API means that if I need to change something (like the API key or add logging) -- I only have to change it in one place.